alexvpickering/crossmeta/README.md

-# 1-meta
+#cross-meta

 ###Description:
-These scripts are used to streamline the meta-analysis of microarray data.
+These scripts are used to streamline the cross-platform meta-analysis of microarray data.
 The analysis requires a list of Affymetrix, Illumina, and/or Agilent GSE numbers (from GEO).
+Only supports mouse and human.

 ####Features:
 1. Download/save raw data from GEO ('Supplementary file')

 2. Consistently normalize raw data:
   * __Affymetrix__: RMA (includes norm-exp bg correct, inter array quantile normalization, and log2 transformation)
   * __Illumina/Agilent__: neqc (includes norm-exp bg correct, inter array quantile normalization, and log2 transformation)

 3. Annotate using Bioconductor annotation data:
   * uses SYMBOL (NAs removed)